BADM-1020 Introduction to Business

 3 Credits

-Introductions to the functions of business in the global marketplace, including comparison of the various forms of business domestically and globally, constructing personnel management and leadership skills, and identifying financial, marketing and management skills in the business environment.
+Introductions to the functions of business in the global marketplace, including comparison of the various forms of business domestically and globally, constructing personnel management and leadership skills, and identifying financial, marketing, management, operational and entrepreneurial skills in the business environment.
+This course provides students an opportunity to explore the breadth of business topics presented within the various Business Administration degrees and assists in identifying particular areas of interest or specialization.

 Lecture: 3 hours